doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 <li class="interface-item">Header</li>
 </ol>

-## Adding components to the Web Form
+## Adding components to the Webform

 Components are the building blocks of your application.
 To add a component, drag it from the Components section and drop it on the canvas.